toddbirchard/ghosttheme-stockholm/README.md

 [![GitHub Stars](https://img.shields.io/github/stars/toddbirchard/ghosttheme-stockholm.svg?style=flat-square&colorB=daa000&colorA=36363e&logo=GitHub)](https://github.com/toddbirchard/ghosttheme-stockholm/stargazers)
 [![GitHub Forks](https://img.shields.io/github/forks/toddbirchard/ghosttheme-stockholm.svg?style=flat-square&colorB=FCC624&colorA=36363e&logo=GitHub)](https://github.com/toddbirchard/ghosttheme-stockholm/network)

 Stockholm is a (currently) free theme for the [Ghost](https://github.com/TryGhost) blogging platform.
-This theme has yet to be whitelabeled, but a live implementation of this theme can be previewed here: [https://hackersandslackers.com/](https://hackersandslackers.com/)
+A live implementation can be previewed here: [https://hackersandslackers.com/](https://hackersandslackers.com/)

 ![Stockholm Theme](assets/images/stockholm4.jpg)

 # About

-_Stockholm_ is arguably the most feature-rich Ghost theme currently on the market.
-With some configuration, users can extend the functionality of their theme by accessing data which would be otherwise inaccessible via the standard Ghost API.
-This enables a plethora of features and widgets previously unavailable to Ghost.
-Users can enable customizations such as contextual widgets, fully integrated user sign ups, and unique page templates.
+_Stockholm_ is amongst the most feature-rich Ghost themes currently available.
+With some configuration, users can extend the functionality of their theme by accessing data which would be otherwise inaccessible via the standard Ghost API; this enables a plethora of features and widgets previously unavailable to Ghost.
+Example customizations include contextual widgets, additional social account support, JIRA project configuration, and unique page templates.

 This project is in *active development*.
-All are welcome to use this theme, but oddities _will_ exist until more user-friendly configuration is completed.
+All are welcome to use this theme while it is in process of being white labeled.
+Oddities will almost certainly exist until more user-friendly configuration is completed.
 For example, certain services are specifically whitelisted to the working domain and will break when cloned.
 This is being fixed.

 ## Features